 Music Repair and Maintenance

 Well over 2,000 instruments have been shipped to Kenya since The Kenya Trust started.
 These instruments need to be maintained and repaired.
 There is no recognised repair facility in the country and there is nowhere to buy essential parts and consumable items like valve or slide oil.

-In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained.
-This initiative is now being restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.
+In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained in brass instrument repair.
+This initiative was restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.

-If you would like to be a part of this venture for 2021 please send us an email at [email protected]
+If you would like to be a support this venture for 2021 please send us an email at [email protected]k